Message from the President

 President NAGATA,Kyosuke (President, University of Tsukuba)

-The national university system consists of 86 universities, each with its unique characteristics.
-Since its establishment, the member universities all have played an active role in providing education and promoting research at the world’s highest level, inheriting and developing important academic disciplines, and ensuring equal opportunities for higher education across the nation.
-The approximately 60,000 faculty members are responsible for the education of about 590,000 undergraduate and graduate students while conducting a wide variety of research.
-A diverse academic knowledge possessed by national universities as “intellectual assets” helps solve global issues, such as the achievement of SDGs and the promotion of green recovery and carbon neutrality.
-At the same time, it will become a powerful means to realize a sustainable and inclusive society with high resilience to disasters and infectious diseases.
+The Japan Association of National Universities (JANU) comprises 86 national universities governed by 82 national university corporations, each with its own unique characteristics (regular members), and four Inter-University Research Institute Corporations (special members), which are operated in close collaboration with the research community, in particular universities.
+Since its establishment, the member universities have played active roles in providing education and promoting research at the world’s highest level, succeeding to and developing important academic disciplines, ensuring equal opportunities for higher education across the nation, and developing global human resources.
+The approximately 60,000 faculty members are responsible for the education of approximately 580,000 undergraduate and graduate students while conducting a wide variety of research.
+The diverse academic knowledge possessed by national universities, as a whole, helps solve global issues.
+At the same time, it will become a powerful means to realize a highly resilient, sustainable and inclusive society.
+National universities located in all prefectures play a central role in their respective regions through the creation of innovation and the development of excellent human resources.